hadley/adv-r/Special-environments.md

 })
 ```

-The idea of local is to create a new environment (inheriting from the current environment) and run the code in that:
+The idea of local is to create a new environment (inheriting from the current environment) and run the code in that.
+The essence of `local()` is captured in this code:

 ```R
 local2 <- function(expr) {